Pneumonia: Classification

 Pneumonitis refers to lung inflammation; pneumonia refers to pneumonitis, usually due to infection but sometimes non-infectious, that has the additional feature of pulmonary consolidation.
 Pneumonia is most commonly classified by where or how it was acquired: community-acquired, aspiration, healthcare-associated, hospital-acquired, and ventilator-associated pneumonia.
-It may also be classified by the area of the lung affected: lobar pneumonia, bronchial pneumonia and acute interstitial pneumonia; or by the causative organism.
+It may also be classified by the area of the lung affected: lobar, bronchial pneumonia and acute interstitial pneumonia; or by the causative organism.
 Pneumonia in children may additionally be classified based on signs and symptoms as non-severe, severe, or very severe.

 The setting in which pneumonia develops is important to treatment, as it correlates to which pathogens are likely suspects, which mechanisms are likely, which antibiotics are likely to work or fail, and which complications can be expected based on the person's health status.

 Community

 Community-acquired pneumonia (CAP) is acquired in the community, outside of health care facilities.
 Compared with healthcare-associated pneumonia, it is less likely to involve multidrug-resistant bacteria.
 Although the latter are no longer rare in CAP, they are still less likely.
-Prior stays in healthcare-related environments such as hospitals, nursing homes, or hemodialysis centers or a history of receiving domiciliary care can increase patients’ risk for CAP caused by multidrug-resistant bacteria.
+Prior stays in healthcare-related environments such as hospitals, nursing homes, or hemodialysis centers or a history of receiving domiciliary care can increase patients' risk for CAP caused by multidrug-resistant bacteria.